-Chicago, just like any other major city, can put a huge dent in your wallet if you don’t monitor your spending.
+Visiting Chicago on a budget?
+Just like any other major city, Chicago can put a huge dent in your wallet if you don’t monitor your spending.
 This city is a hot tourist destination for many people around the world and it’s easy to see why with its wealth of luxury hotels, fine dining, and culture.

 There are plenty of ways to have an incredible trip to Chicago without breaking the bank.
 For example, one of my favorite ways to save money on accommodations is to book through Airbnb.
 I have used Airbnb throughout North America and have always had a good experience.
 It’s great for groups, friends, or couples since prices are often cheaper than hotels.